• Recipes

 Chicken and leek risotto in a black bowl with a spoon in it.
 Black peppercorns and a tea towel in the background..

-This Creamy Chicken & Leek Risotto is an easy one pot meal that’s packed full of flavour and is the perfect comfort food that can be enjoyed by the whole family.
-This version is dairy free and & gluten free too.
+This deliciously Creamy Chicken and Leek Risotto is an easy one-pot meal that's packed full of flavour and is the perfect comfort food that can be enjoyed by the whole family.
+My version is dairy-free and gluten-free too, making it ideal for people with food allergies.

 Bowl of chicken and leek ristotto with a leek and a bowl of peppercorns in the background.
 A spoon is on the bowl and a fork to the side.

-Making risotto is like a labour of love… Yes you may have to stand for 20 minutes stirring to make sure you get the perfect creamy consistency but trust me, once you taste this Creamy Chicken & Leek Risotto recipe you will agree that it is all worth it!
-It’s the ideal family dinner for a cold day.
+Making risotto is like a labour of love… Yes, you may have to stir it for a while to make sure you get the perfect creamy texture but trust me, once you taste this Creamy Chicken & Leek Risotto recipe you will agree that it is all worth it!

 Jump to: